Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 Morphisec Helps Organizations Align With NIST

-Morphisec’s Moving Target Defense and vulnerability management solutions are powerful tools for helping organizations cover NIST controls.
+Morphisec’s Moving Target Defense and Adaptive Exposure Management solutions are powerful tools for helping organizations cover NIST controls.

 shutterstock_1949501827

-To protect unpatched software, Morphisec Guard can also deploy a next-generation virtual patch with runtime application hardening.
+To protect unpatched software, Morphisec can also deploy a next-generation virtual patch with runtime application hardening.
 This enables companies to reduce ‘panic patching’ by safely increasing patch implementation time.
-Even for business-critical legacy software, Morphisec Guard’s lightweight agent means out-of-patch applications receive an extra layer of protection without compromising usability or performance.
+Even for business-critical legacy software, Morphisec’s lightweight agent means out-of-patch applications receive an extra layer of protection without compromising usability or performance.

 Cybersecurity Audits Can be (Relatively) Simple